Nicholasli1995/EgoNet/docs/preparation.md

       ├── ImageSets
          ├── test.txt
    ```

+## Download pre-trained model
+You need to download the pre-trained checkpoints [here](https://drive.google.com/file/d/1JsVzw7HMfchxOXoXgvWG1I_bPRD1ierE/view?usp=sharing) in order to use Ego-Net.
+Unzip it to ${YOUR_MODEL_DIR}.

 ## Environment
 You need to create an environment that meets the following dependencies.

 - Python 3
 - Numpy